 Post Op Care

-Dr. Sacha Obaid, Board-Certified Plastic Surgeon Serving Dallas, Plano, Southlake, and Nearby Fort Worth, Texas
+Board-Certified Plastic Surgeons Serving Dallas, Plano, Southlake, and Nearby Fort Worth, Texas

 Breast lift recovery usually takes one to two weeks, depending on your general health and whether you decide to combine any procedures with your breast lift.
 Recovery may also take longer or have different results, depending on the kind of breast lift you have.